malavikaiplon/Swagger/README.md

 # rest-api-node-express-iplon
-simple project with node and express to create restful api's (CRUD)
+simple project with node and express to create rest api's

 # How to start Project with below simple steps
  npm install